FormidableLabs/resize-observer-experiments/README.md

 It would be fun to play around with some more elements like calendars, clocks, media players, modals, navs, tables and icons as I think nearly all of them could be enriched in one way or another by employing techniques similar to those outlined in this article.

 Unfortunately that is all I have time for now.
 Sincere thanks for reading this far, I hope you learnt something.
 If you would like to contact me please do so on twitter [@lukejacksonn](https://twitter.com/lukejacksonn) or on [GitHub](https://github.com/lukejacksonn).

+## Maintenance Status

+**Archived:** This project is no longer maintained by Formidable.
+We are no longer responding to issues or pull requests unless they relate to security concerns.
+We encourage interested developers to fork this project and make it their own!